gdennie/nomicon/src/phantom-data.md

 >
 > The drop checker will generously determine that `Vec<T>` does not own any values
 > of type T. This will in turn make it conclude that it doesn't need to worry
-> about Vec dropping any T's in its destructor for determining drop check
+> about Vec dropping any T's in its destructor when determining drop check
 > soundness.
 This will in turn allow people to create unsoundness using
 > Vec's destructor.
 >